velorek1/terminalperiodictable/README.md

     - Download or clone repository.
     - Type "make" to compile and "./ptable" to run-
     - Alternatively, type "bash build.sh" and ./ptable" to run.

+TO INSTALL:

+    * Installation:
+    - sudo make install
+    - Run as "ptable"

 ![Alt text](sc0.jpg?raw=true "Demo")